LBC-LNBio/pyKVFinder/README.rst

         A dictionary with maximum depth of each detected cavity
     * ``avg_depth`` : *dict*
         A dictionary with average depth of each detected cavity
+    * ``avg_hydropathy`` : *dict*
+        A dictionary with average hydropathy of each detected cavity and range of the hydrophobicity scale mapped
     * ``residues`` : *dict*
         A dictionary with interface residues of each detected cavity
     * ``frequency`` : *dict*